-“BACKING the BADGE” recognizes the unique needs of the law enforcement officers and provides confidential support services through experienced and trained law enforcement veterans designed to augment an existing EAP benefit.
+“BACKING the BADGE” recognizes the unique needs of First Responders and provides confidential support services through experienced and trained First Responder veterans designed to augment an existing EAP benefit.
 “BACKING the BADGE” offers ‘a la carte’ services when you know that professional assistance outside of your existing services is the solution.

 When crucial decisions must be made to return to the line of duty, count on "BACKING the BADGE to provide the best professional resources.